dudash/openshiftexamples-cicdpipeline/README.md

 ## How to put this in my cluster?
 First off, you need access to an OpenShift cluster.
 Don't have an OpenShift cluster?
 That's OK, download the CDK for free here: [https://developers.redhat.com/products/cdk/overview/][1]

+Once you have been able to login into your cluster, clone this git repo locally and `cd` into the folder.
 There is a script you can use for creating all the projects and required components for this example.

  > `pipeline_setup.sh`